Happyr/LinkedIn-API-client/Readme.md

 ## Usage

-In order to use this API client (or any other LinkedIn clients) you have to [register][register-app] your application with LinkedIn to receive an API key.
+In order to use this API client (or any other LinkedIn clients) you have to [register your application][register-app] with LinkedIn to receive an API key.
 This unique key helps us identify your application and lets you make API calls.
 Once you've registered your LinkedIn app, you will be provided with an *API Key* and *Secret Key*.

 This example below is a nicer way of connecting to LinkedIn compared to [their code samples][linkedin-code-samples].